oneapi-src/level-zero-spec/tools/PROG.md

 Programming restrictions:
 - Any combination of metric groups can be configured simultanously provided that all of them have different ::xet_metric_group_properties_t.domain.
-- MetricGroup must be active until MetricQueryGetDeta and MetricTracerClose.
+- MetricGroup must be active until ::xetMetricQueryGetData and ::xetMetricTracerClose.
 - Conflicting Groups cannot be activated, in such case the call to TODO ... would fail.

 # <a name="col">Collection</a>